 Exploration – Overview

-Located 1.3 miles down trend to the southwest from the Cactus Project, ASCU’s 100%-owned Parks/Salyer project demonstrates the same geological characteristics as the Cactus Project.
-Parks/Salyer is part of the same high grade porphyry copper system as the Cactus Project and is also located within a northwest trending horst block of bedrock covered by younger conglomerates.
+Located 1.3 miles down trend to the southwest from Cactus, ASCU’s 100%-owned Parks/Salyer project demonstrates the same geological characteristics.
+Parks/Salyer is part of the same high grade porphyry copper system as Cactus and is located within a northwest trending horst block of mineralised bedrock covered by younger conglomerates.
 The Project is located on Arizona Sonoran-owned land contiguous to Cactus and provides an opportunity to organically grow Arizona Sonoran’s copper resources and mine life at the Project, leveraging off planned Cactus infrastructure and equipment.

 ASCU is planning 8,300 m drill program as part of the upcoming work programs at Parks/Salyer as follow up to the initial exploration.

 - In 1996, 2 exploration diamond drill holes were completed by ASARCO at the southern edge of the Parks/Salyer property (S-200 and S-201).
 As interpreted, they intersected well mineralized zones of oxide, enriched, and primary material that indicated grades were increasing to the north.

 - In 2019, an ionic leach soil geochemistry program confirmed anomalous soil geochemistry across the property for copper, molybdenum, silver, and gold and a general NE trend of the higher anomalous values.

 - In 2020, mineralization was extended 800-1,000 ft (275-305 m) north and east of ASARCO’s previously drilled mineralization by 2 ASCU drilled diamond drill holes (ECP-018 and ECP-019).
 The image above plots the location and scale of the potential Parks/Salyer deposit with respect to the Cactus Mine deposits and highlights the significant intercepts defined by the four exploration holes drilled into the deposit on the property to date.